SimonRennotte/Data-Efficient-Reinforcement-Learning-with-Probabilistic-Model-Predictive-Control/README.md

 - An option has been added to decide to include a point in the memory of the model depending on the prediction error at that point and the predicted uncertainty to avoid having too much points in memory

 An option has been added to repeat the predicted actions, so that longer time horizon can be used with the MPC, which is cruciar for some environment like the mountain car.
+Finally, the analytical derivatives of the cost function and gaussian processes are not used to find the optimal control.
+The current processing times are thus higher.

 ## Experiments
 ### Pendulum-v0